ramyaswati/Conde-Nest-sample-app/README.md

 Do you want to set up SSH for your instances?
 (Y/n): n
 ```
 You will notice right away that it just generated a internal config file at `/.elasticbeanstalk/config.yml`.
-The EB service will use this local config throughout your dev workflow cycle.
+It shall use this local config throughout your dev workflow cycle.
 It doesn't create any resources for `Elastic Beanstalk` yet.

 ### Step 2.
 Create your first environment
 Now that you have your app (`"elastic-beanstalk-sample-app"`), it's time to create your first environment.
 By default, `eb create` will prompt to build a standard `Elastic Load Balancer` + `Auto-scaling Group` with `1:1:4` capacity settings (desired:min:max) to guarantee that your app will always be running — **_we don't need that_**.
 Let's just spin-up a `single EC2 instance` to minimize costs using `--single`.
-To further save costs, run a very cheap instance such as `t2.micro` especially if you're `Free Tier` eligible.
+To further save costs, run a very cheap instance such as `t2.micro` especially if you're **Free Tier** eligible.
 Let's call it `"elastic-beanstalk-sample-app-blue"` for now (_you'll find out later_).
 ```bash
 (main) $ eb create --single --instance-types t2.micro